-Toward the end of every year, NPR Music invites some of the world's best jazz keyboard players to the John F. Kennedy Center for the Performing Arts.
-We ask them to take on some of their favorite Christmas tunes, solo, and the recording becomes the public radio special A Jazz Piano Christmas.
+Every year, NPR Music invites some of the world's top piano players to the John F. Kennedy Center for the Performing Arts.
+We ask them to play solo versions of their favorite holiday music for a live audience, and the recording becomes the public radio special A Jazz Piano Christmas.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.